ArtS/arts.github.com/_drafts/using-simple-drop-down-lists-in-ASP-NET-MVC.md

     </div>
 </div>
 {% endhighlight %}
-Again, the most importan point to note here is the call of `DropDownListFor()` function.
+Again, the most important point to note here is the call of `DropDownListFor()` function.
 It does all the heavy lifting when rendering a `<select>` tag with a bunch of `<option>` tags so you get something like this sent to user's browser:
 {% highlight html %}
 <select class="form-control" id="State" name="State">
     <option value="">- Please select a state -</option>